keboola/connection-docs/manipulation/transformations/snowflake/index.md

 By switching Load Type to `Clone Table` the input mapping will utilize the Snowflake [`CLONE` command](https://docs.snowflake.net/manuals/sql-reference/sql/create-clone.html).

-The `CLONE` command will execute the input mapping almost instantly for a table of any size as it physically does not move any data.
 As the `CLONE` command has no further options all other input mapping options will be disabled (except for `Source` and `Destination` of course).